-‘Wrong at many levels’: Social media users decry UP ban on late-evening coaching for women
+‘Wrong at many levels’: UP ban on late-evening coaching for women decried by social media users

-The aim of the directive is to ensure the safety of women, the Uttar Pradesh government said.
+The directive is aimed at ensuring the safety of women, the Uttar Pradesh government said.

-Several social media users have described the Uttar Pradesh government’s directive to private coaching institutes not to conduct late-evening classes for female students as “wrong at many levels” and discriminatory.
+The Uttar Pradesh government’s directive to private coaching institutes not to conduct late-evening classes for female students as “wrong at many levels” and discriminatory, several social media users have said.

 The directive was announced as part of the Safe City project that the state government launched last week.
 The government said that the objective of the project is to ensure the safety of women, children and senior citizens, The Times of India reported.